agnesnoy/SerraLINE/README.md

 The SerraLINE produces the next output:

   - SerraLINE.out.
-    Contains information of the structure analysed and average and standard deviations of bending angles at different lengths.
+    Contains information of bending angles at different lengths.
-    If the projection method was used, average and standard deviation of width, height, aspect ratio and deviation from planarity will be given at the top.
+    If the projection method is used, width, height, aspect ratio and deviation from planarity are given at the top.
+    It calculates such quanitities for each frame and outputs average standard deviation.
+    For deviation from planarity, the program prints the distance from the plane averaged along the molecule and the point that is farther apart.
+It outputs the absolute distance (in angstroms) and the relative distance (in %) with height

 ___________________________________________________________________